TheF0rceAwak5ns/TheF0rceAwak5ns.github.io/_posts/2024-01-26-Shibboleth.md

 Nice !
 ```

-You can can move lateraly on the user ipmi-svc, for that reuse the password of the administrator hash.
+You can can move lateraly on the user ipmi-svc, for that re use the password of the administrator hash.

 ## **Privileges Escalation Exploit mysql CVE:**